HeavenClient/HeavenClient/README.md

 Note: If the client fails to startup, then it is very likely something went wrong with the setup.
 The link doesn't show errors hence you will have to use the **LXTerminal** within the web-based GUI to run the client manually.

 - The HeaventClient binary is located within the **/root** folder of the container
+- You may need to restart your browser before trying to run the game after applying any fixes
+- You need to ```docker-compose down``` if you move your **.nx** files into the **nx/** difectory post container start-up (since symlinks are generated only when starting up fresh container)

 ---